jordanisaacs/kernel-development-flake/README.md

 ### Rust Support

-Rust support is enabled by default using kernel version 6.1.
-You can disable Rust support and the kernel will build without it by setting `enableRust = false` in `flake.nix`.
-Note that you cannot do much with Rust in 6.1 so there is a second option to use Rust For Linux's branch.
-This is disabled by default and can be turn on by setting `useRustForLinux = true` in `flake.nix`.
-It will change from building the `rust/rust_out_of_tree.rs` module to the `rfl_rust/rust_out_of_tree.rs` by default.
-The `enableRust` option can be passed
+Rust support is enabled by using the default configuration with `enableRust = true` or setting `RUST = true` in the kernel configuration.
+The build will automatically pick up up the value set in the kernel config and build correctly.

 ### Kernel Modules

 The kernel modules are built using nix.
-You can build them manually with `nix build .#helloworld` and `nix build .#rustOutOfTree`.
+You can build them manually with `nix build .#helloworld` and `nix build .#rust`.
 They are copied into the initramfs for you.
 There is a `buildCModule` and `buildRustModule` function exposed for building your own modules (`build/rust-module.nix` and `build/c-module.nix`).

 ### eBPF Support